JuliaIO/ArgTools.jl/README.md

   handle, except for `nothing` which must be explicitly opted into, for which `arg_write` creates a temporary file and returns its path.

-Taken altogether, this allows the `send_data` function to work with a combinatoral explosion of type signatures:
+Taken altogether, this allows the `send_data` function to work with a combinatorial explosion of type signatures:

 * `send_data(src::AbstractString)`